Step-by-Step guide#

 Info

-- Indexes can removed and created again
+• Indexes can be removed and re-created as needed.

 Sart the service#